Nischala258/Nischala_LanGraph_MAT496/README.md

 We us interrupt_before and learn how to edit the tools using graph.update_state.
 We can do this via Langgraph API as well.
 We can also get user input for calling a node by creating a dummy node and using human_feedbcak in that node.

 **Tweaks:** Changed the model from OpenAI to GoogleAI and Gemini.
 Changed the tools.

+## Lesson 4:
+We learn how to use NodeInterrupt as a dynamic breakpoint (which interrupts the state itself based on a condition)

+**Tweaks:** Changed the Interrupt condition